FujiNetWIFI/fujinet-nhandler/nos/README.md

 nos
 ===

 An experimental and still-in-development implementation of a network operating system for the ATARI 8-bit computer and FujiNet device that accesses file system resources for up to eight remote mount points via the N: device.
-There is no support provided for traditional physical or emulated magnetic floppy drives (D: devices).
+There is no support provided for traditional physical or emulated magnetic floppy drives (D: devices), though the N: device will respond to calls made software to the D: device.
+This allows software created with the expectation of transferring data with floppy disks to work with NOS.

 The operating system is well-suited for workflows where integration between a modern computer and an ATARI computer would be convenient.